adrianjadev/mern-fullstack/README.md

-This is where the things gets interesting
+This is where things gets interesting!